There are more things to do in San Jose, Costa Rica than you may imagine.

 Explore Barrio Amon

-Among the unmissable things to do in San Jose Costa Rica there’s exploring Barrio Amon.
+Exploring Barrio Amon is a must.
 It’s located northwest of Plaza Espana, and it is a lovely colonial district which is still the residence of “cafétaleros” (coffee producers), with homes that were built between the 19th and the 20th centuries.

 Some of the buildings have been recently restored and turned into hotels, restaurants and offices, making it extremely pleasant to walk around.
 This is by far the most popular area among tourists.